loiccoyle/pylossmap/README.md

 * `from_datetime`: which takes 2 datetime objects or epoch/unix time numbers.
 * `from_fill`: which takes a fill number along with the requeted beam modes.

-It also has a helper method to return data surrounding triggers of the ADT blowup:
+It also has a helper method to fetch data surrounding triggers of the ADT blowup:

-* `iter_from_adt`: iteratively yield BLMData instances of data surronding the trigger of the ADT within the requested time range.
+* `iter_from_adt`: iteratively yield BLMData instances of data surronding the trigger of the ADT blowup within the requested time range.

 In order to facilitate the fetching of BLM background for data following an ADT trigger: